Paraguay–United States relations

+United States Secretary of State Marco Rubio meets Paraguayan President Santiago Peña during the 2026 FIFA World Cup in Seattle.

-Paraguay and the United States began bilateral diplomacy with a bang, when a naval confrontation prompted Washington to send a large expedition to Paraguay.
-The encounter led to the establishment of formal ties and set the tone for more than two centuries of bilateral relations that have expanded into cooperation on issues of geopolitics, trade, economic development, and cultural exchange.
+Paraguay and the United States bilateral diplomacy began amid regional tensions and an 1855 episode of hostility that claimed one life.
+The encounter led to the establishment of formal ties and set the tone for more than two centuries of relations that have expanded into cooperation on issues of geopolitics, trade, economic development, and cultural exchange.
 The two nations maintain embassies in each other's capitals and generally enjoy friendly relations centered on democratic governance and regional stability.

 According to Gallup’s Rating World Leaders 2024 survey, 42 percent of Paraguayans approve of U.S. leadership, while 28 percent disapprove and 30 percent express no opinion.
 The findings represent a 15-percentage-point drop in approval from the previous year.
 While the reason for this approval decrease is uncertain, intergovernmental tensions rose during the presidency of Joe Biden after the United States applied sanctions on Horacio Cartes, the billionaire leader of the ruling Colorado Party, who served as Paraguay's president from 2013 to 2018.

 Paraguay formally requested the early departure of U.S. Ambassador Marc Ostfield in August 2024 following new sanctions on Cartes’s tobacco company, but Ostfield did not leave his post until the Biden–Donald Trump presidential transition.
-The Trump administration lifted sanctions on Cartes in October 2025, a move publicly welcomed by President Santiago Peña.
-The State Department said the sanctions were “no longer required to incentivize changes in behavior,” even as Cartes continued to face accusations of bribing legislators and exerting undue influence within Peña’s government.
+The Trump administration lifted sanctions on Cartes in October 2025, a move welcomed by President Santiago Peña.
+Despite this détente, more than a year after reclaiming the presidency, Trump has yet to publicly declare any ambassador nominee to replace Ostfield.

+In granting Cartes sanctions relief, the State Department said the sanctions were “no longer required to incentivize changes in behavior,” though accusations persist that Cartes has bribed legislators and exerted undue influence within Peña’s government.
 The Paraguayan government described the measures as politically motivated and harmful to national industry; Peña's administration said their suspension represented the end of U.S. "persecution."
-Peña has sought close ties with Trump since his return to office, expressing admiration for his leadership style and describing him as a “friend of Paraguay.”
+Peña has sought close ties with Trump since his return to office, describing him as a “friend of Paraguay.”